AimeexJB/TheNatureOfCode/introduction/3.Probability&NonUniformDistribution/README.md

 ## Random Walker 4

-With this walker it is  random setupwith a level of probability.
+With this walker it is  random setup with a level of probability.

 ```js